AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

  - Tap "Done" to save

  - Open recent apps menu and then lock AdGuard application (as showed on this screenshot):

+ *On some OnePlus phones there is also a thing called App Auto-Launch which essentially prevents apps from working in the background.
+Please disable it for your app.*

 <img src="https://github.com/TheHasagi/AdguardKnowledgeBase/blob/master/pages/05.android/06.solving-problems/09.background-work/Images/Oneplus.png?raw=true" width="300">

+One more thing to try:

+ - Phone settings
+ - Battery > Battery optimization and switch to the All apps list (Top menu) > Your app > Don’t optimize

 <a id="Google"></a>